IcePanorama/SimpleCDatabase/README.md

 This project was made using [the following guide as reference](https://cstack.github.io/db_tutorial/).

-As of December 23rd, 2023, this project is completely caught up with the aforementioned guide although I will continue to work on it a bit on my own.
+As of December 23rd, 2023, this project is completely caught up with the aforementioned guide, although I will continue to work on it a bit on my own.
 For a full list of modifications that I have made to the program, see [Noteable Modifications](#noteable-modifications).

 ## Building and running